nthlink/nthlink-os-windows/README.md

 There are two steps within connection.

-1. After click connecting button, nthlink will get a configuration from Directory Server, which is used to connect to VPN server.
+1. After click connecting button, nthlink will connect to VPN server.

-2. After get the configuration, [leaf](https://github.com/eycorsican/leaf) will connect to the VPN server, which is a VPN client library, written in Rust.

 ### Some of the uncommon codebase